medavox/articles/scifi story ideas.md

 Science Fiction Story Ideas
 ====

-An unsorted collection of ideas that have poppped into my mind, relating to (probably science-fictional) stories that could be told.
+An unsorted collection of ideas that have popped into my mind, relating to (probably science-fictional) stories that could be told.

----

-An ancient cosmic guardian species, who became sentient as the pets of a far more advanced civilisation which has gone.
-As if our dogs, moulded by us to imitate humanity, outlive our species and nurtures the growth of intelligent life.

 ---